torn1147/-ber-Germany/README.md

--Units can now attrition to death and countries get dissent if they don't produce enough supplies -Buffed MTN so they aren't just expensive infantry anymore -CV, CVL and CVE are more effective at sub hunting
+-Units can now attrition to death and countries get dissent if they don't produce enough supplies -Buffed MTN so they aren't just expensive infantry anymore -CV, CVL and CVE are more effective at sub hunting -made escort fighters more useful and removed their range restriction (heavy fighters historically did have much longer range than regular fighters, which isn't represented accurately ingame)